Devil: Christianity

-New Testament

 The Devil figures much more prominently in the New Testament and in Christian theology than in the Old Testament.
 The Devil is a unique entity throughout the New Testament, neither identical to the demons nor the fallen angels, the tempter and perhaps rules over the kingdoms of earth.
 In the temptation of Christ (Matthew 4:8–9 and Luke 4:6–7), the devil offers all kingdoms of the earth to Jesus, implying they belong to him.
 Since Jesus does not dispute this offer, it may indicate that the authors of those gospels believed this to be true.
 This event is described in all three synoptic gospels, (Matthew 4:1–11, Mark 1:12–13 and Luke 4:1–13).
 Some Church Fathers, such as Irenaeus, reject that the Devil holds such power, arguing that, since the devil was a liar since the beginning, he also lied here and that all kingdoms belong to God, referring to Proverbs 21.

 Adversaries of Jesus are suggested to be under the influence of the Devil. speaks about the Pharisees as the "offspring of the devil".
 John 13:2 states that the Devil entered Judas Iscariot before Judas's betrayal (Luke 22:3).
 In all three synoptic gospels (Matthew 9:22–29, Mark 3:22–30 and Luke 11:14–20), Jesus himself is also accused of serving the Devil.
 Jesus's adversaries claim that he receives the power to cast out demons from Beelzebub, the Devil.
 In response, Jesus says that a house divided against itself will fall, and that there would be no reason for the devil to allow one to defeat the devil's works with his own power.

 According to the First Epistle of Peter, "Like a roaring lion your adversary the devil prowls around, looking for someone to devour" (1 Peter 5:8).
 The authors of the Second Epistle of Peter and the Epistle of Jude believe that God prepares judgment for the devil and his fellow fallen angels, who are bound in darkness until the Divine retribution.
 In the Epistle to the Romans, the inspirer of sin is also implied to be the author of death.
 The Epistle to the Hebrews speaks of the devil as the one who has the power of death but is defeated through the death of Jesus (Hebrews 2:14).
 In the Second Epistle to the Corinthians, Paul the Apostle warns that Satan is often disguised as an angel of light.

 In the Book of Revelation, a dragon/serpent "called the devil, or Satan" wages war against the archangel Michael resulting in the dragon's fall.
 The devil is described with features similar to primordial chaos monsters, like the Leviathan in the Old Testament.
 The identification of this serpent as Satan supports identification of the serpent in Genesis with the devil.